apollographql/apollo-server/docs/source/api/apollo-server.md

 An object containing configuration options for connecting Apollo Server to [Apollo Studio](https://www.apollographql.com/docs/studio/).
 Each field of this object can also be set with an environment variable, which is the recommended method of setting these parameters.
 All fields are optional.
 The fields are:

 - `key`: The [graph API key](https://www.apollographql.com/docs/studio/api-keys/#graph-api-keys) that Apollo Server should use to authenticate with Apollo Studio.
 You can set this with the `APOLLO_KEY` environment variable.
 - `graphId`: The ID of your graph in Apollo's registry.
 You can set this with the `APOLLO_GRAPH_ID` environment variable.
-Most users will not specify this explicitly and allow Apollo Server to infer the ID from your API key.
 - `graphVariant`: The [variant](https://www.apollographql.com/docs/studio/schema/registry/#managing-environments-with-variants) of your graph to associate this server's schema and metrics with.
 You can set this with the `APOLLO_GRAPH_VARIANT` environment variable.
 The default value is `current`.

 </td>